 A job posting or advertisement is a jobseeker’s first introduction to your company.
 If you express the role and benefits of working at your company well, they might be your next great hire.
 First impressions matter!

-With 1.7 jobs available for every unemployed worker, candidates are in the driver’s seat.
+Around 1.7 jobs are available for every unemployed worker and jobs in consumer services sectors like retail and wholesale consumer goods are up to 70% unfilled.
+That means candidates are in the driver’s seat.
 In fact, a great job ad posted on your career site or on the best job boards for your industry is crucial for your company to attract top candidates for your open positions.
 But writing a great job ad isn’t just a necessary step in your hiring process, it’s an opportunity to showcase the value a job opportunity at your company represents.

 This article will address how we, as HR professionals, can create tailored job ads that communicate the right information to attract the best talent for the positions we need to fill.

 The Best Job Ads Market the Job AND the Company

 It is important to post a job ad that is formatted for easy review.
 It should demonstrate an inclusive culture, be factually accurate, legally compliant, and grammatically correct.
 Job seekers who read it need to be impressed enough by your organization (not just the job opportunity) to apply.
 That’s a lot of information to convey at once.

 Besides describing the position, a great job posting accurately summarizes the skills, experience, certifications, preferred qualifications, and education a qualified candidate must have.
 However, that’s not all there is to it.

 The purpose of a job advertisement is to outline what your company needs from the ideal candidate for this position.
 However, it simultaneously must market your organization and the perks of working there.
 To achieve this:

 - Specify how much paid time off the job offers.

 - Note whether the position is on-site, and whether flexible working hours or remote work are possible.